How will paid advertising evolve?

 Predictions:

-In 2020, we will continue to see the decline of organic content, so putting some amount of ad spend behind every post for Facebook and Instagram will be crucial, particularly for SMALL businesses.
+This year, we will continue to see the decline of organic content, so putting some amount of ad spend behind every post for Facebook and Instagram will be crucial, particularly for SMALL businesses.

 Business owners should also experiment with other forms of paid advertising, such as LinkedIn advertising (which is only getting better and better), Twitter, YouTube and Google ads.
 I think we’ll see more and more people who have resisted spending much, if anything, spending more and focusing on both paid AND organic content strategies.